- About Us

 About Program Development Grants

-Normally, Program Development grants are modest in size (Direct costs are not to exceed $6800) and should generally be one year or less in duration.
+Normally, Program Development grants are modest in size (Total costs generally do not exceed $10,000) and should be one year or less in duration.
 In exceptional and rare cases, larger efforts may be considered.
-Such larger proposals will probably be sent out for external peer review and require National Sea Grant Office approval.
+Such larger proposals will be sent out for external peer review and require National Sea Grant Office approval.

 Program Development proposals may be submitted at any time.
 Awards are contingent on available funds.
-We will generally provide you with a decision within 4 weeks, although sometimes the process may take longer.
+A review committee, comprised of OSG personnel and its citizen Advisory Council, will consider submissions on a monthly basis and make recommendations for funding based on established criteria (outlined below).
+Results of these deliberations will be reported to the OSG leadership team for final decision.
+We will generally provide you with a decision within 4 weeks, although sometimes the process may take longer, especially for larger requests that require external peer review.

-Your proposal, based on the outline below, should not exceed 3 text pages.
-We need clear, but brief answers to the questions posed in the outline.
+Your proposal, based on the outline below, should not exceed 4 - 5 text pages.
+We need clear, but brief answers to the questions posed in the outline, which corresponds to the review criteria.
 If we need additional details, we will contact you.
 Please submit your request by e-mail as either a Word or PDF document to firstname.lastname@example.org.

 1. Title/contact information